-Ulster and Leinster name RDS as ‘home’ venue for Pro 12 final
+Ulster and Leinster have nominated the RDS as a "home" venue for a potential RaboDirect Pro 12 final on Saturday, May 25th.

 In accordance with tournament regulations, Ulster, as one of the five teams still in contention for a play-off place, had to nominate a venue to host the final should their regular season seeding earn them that right.